brainfucksec/kalitorify/README.md

 * A special thanks goes also to the [Whonix](https://www.whonix.org/) Team and their [documentation](https://www.whonix.org/wiki/Documentation)

-## Donation
+## Donations

-If you like my work you can give me a cup of coffee :)
+This is a project made with a lot of motivation to collaborate in the computer security community, if you liked the features.
+I invite you to make a donation.

-Bitcoin Address: 1B39SnAXcR2bkxNpNy3AuckgaTshqNc2ce
+**BITCOIN:** 1B39SnAXcR2bkxNpNy3AuckgaTshqNc2ce